-As stated in SI 4.3., the four step derigging instructions described below must be followed or competitors will risk disqualification from the race(s) of the final set of the day without a hearing.
-Once sails are removed and rolled, competitors must do the following in order: 1) Attach the jib halyard to the loop in the bowline and rake the mast forward (just as you would when you raise your jib in heavy air).
-Sidestays should be completely tight.
-2) Remove tennis ball(s) and loop the elastic of the tennis ball(s) over the rudder pintle(s) so the balls do not dangle in the water.
+- 1. Sails should be rolled together and bagged. - 2.
+Attach the jib halyard to the loop in the bowline and rake the mast forward (just as you would when you raise your jib in heavy air).
+Shrouds should be completely tight. - 3.
+Remove tennis ball and loop the elastic of the tennis ball(s) over the rudder pintle(s) so your balls do not dangle in the water.

-Lay rudder parallel to the stern inside the back of the boat, with rudder head on the bottom of the boat and rudder blade pointing towards the sailing center.
+3) Lay rudder parallel to the stern inside the back of the boat, with rudder head on the bottom of the boat and rudder blade pointing towards the sailing center.

 4) Tie the boat down.
-For 420Es, slide cradle strap through the jib lead and secure through jib cleat (just as you would with the jib sheet while sailing upwind).
-For FJs, slide the cradle strap through the eye below the chainplate, tighten, and secure with a double hitch.
+For 420s, Using the tie-down line through the jib lead and secure through jib cleat.
+For FJs, wrap the tie-down line around the eye below the chainplate, tighten, and secure with a double hitch.